December 15, 2016

-Joe: That’s a great answer, and Victor Haghani of Elm Funds, really appreciate you coming on.
+JW: That’s a great answer, and Victor Haghani of Elm Funds, really appreciate you coming on.
 Fascinating conversation.
 Looking forward to reading and learning more about some of these concepts, and I think our listeners will have learned a lot from this.

-Tracy: Thank you.
+TA: Thank you.

-Victor: Thank you very much.
+VH: Thank you very much.
 It was a pleasure.